sunnysaxena/Quantitative-Finance/README.md

 - [numpy](https://www.numpy.org) - NumPy is the fundamental package for scientific computing with Python.
 - [scipy](https://www.scipy.org) - SciPy (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
-- [pandas](https://pandas.pydata.org) - pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+- [pandas](https://pandas.pydata.org) - pandas is an open-source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
-- [quantdsl](https://github.com/johnbywater/quantdsl) - Domain specific language for quantitative analytics in finance and trading.
+- [quantdsl](https://github.com/johnbywater/quantdsl) - Domain-specific language for quantitative analytics in finance and trading.
 - [statistics](https://docs.python.org/3/library/statistics.html) - Builtin Python library for all basic statistical calculations.
 - [sympy](https://www.sympy.org/) - SymPy is a Python library for symbolic mathematics.
 - [pymc3](https://docs.pymc.io/) - Probabilistic Programming in Python: Bayesian Modeling and Probabilistic Machine Learning with Theano.